BastianBlokland/novus/README.md

 ## Testing

-After building the project you can run the tests by running `scripts/test.sh`, or by running the preset in the root Makefile `make test`.
+After building the project you can run the tests by running `scripts/test.sh` on unix or `scripts/test.ps1` on windows.

 Note: To run the compiler and vm tests they have to be enabled and build in the configure step.

 ## Ide

 For basic ide support when editing `novus` source code check the `ide` directory if there is a plugin for your ide.

 For ide support when editing the compiler and vm:
 * Configure the project: `make configure.debug`.